microsoft/vscode-dev-azure/README.md

 ## Known Issues and Limitations

 1. Azure Cloud Shell instances that vscode.dev/azure connect to use Ehpemeral storage.
 This means changes to the filesystem aren’t expected to persist between different vscode.dev/azure sessions.
 2. A long initial loading time is expected.
+This could be up to 60 seconds.

 ## Filing Issues